St Mary Magdalene

 Eton College, who historically held the living of the church, were also very generous in dedicating the proceeds of their annual 'Concert for the Choir' to the repair campaign and we remain very grateful to them, to the boys of the choir, the orchestra and local people who supported the concert.

-There is a car park near to the Church – Ramblers Car Park at Boveney – which opens at around 0800hrs and is locked at 1900hrs in the Summer months and 1700hrs in the Winter months.
+Close to the church is Ramblers Car Park, which opens at around 0800hrs and is locked at 1900hrs in the summer months and 1700hrs in the winter months